michal-h21/tex4ebook/README.md

 Enable shell escape in htlatex run.
 This may be needed if you run external commands from your source files.

-*-u,--utf8*

-If your sources are in utf8 encoding, you must use this option.

 Troubleshooting
 ---------------